-106. A Complaint, Summons, Warrant or any other document filed, issued or made for the purpose of or in connection with any proceedings before a Court for an offence, shall be sufficient if it contains a statement of the specific offence with which the Suspect is charged, together with such particulars as may be necessary for giving reasonable information as to the nature of the Charge.
+90. A complaint, summons, warrant or any other document laid, issued or made for the purpose of or in connection with any proceedings before a court for an offence, shall be sufficient if it contains a statement of the specific offence with which the suspect is charged, together with such particulars as may be necessary for giving reasonable information as to the nature of the charge.

-Rule as to statement of exception in a Complaint.
-107. Any exception, exemption, proviso, condition, excuse, or qualification may be proved by the Defendant but need not be specified or refuted in the Complaint, and where so specified or refuted, no proof in relation to the matter so specified or refuted shall be required on the part of the Complainant.
+Rule as to statement of exception.

+91. Any exception, exemption, proviso, condition, excuse, or qualification, whether it does or does not in any enactment creating an offence accompany in the same section, the description of the offence, may be proved by the defendant, but need not be specified or refuted in the complaint, and where so specified or refuted, no proof in relation to the matter so specified or refuted shall be required on the part of the complainant.

-Limitation of period for making a Private Complaint.
-108. In every case where no time is specially limited for making a Complaint for a summary conviction for an offence in the Law relating to such offence, such Complaint, if made other than by a person in his official capacity, shall be made within six years from the time when the matter of such Complaint arose, and not after.
+Limitation of period for making private Complaint.

+92. In every case where no time is specially limited for making a complaint for a summary conviction of an offence in the law relating to such offence, such complaint, if made other than by a person in his official capacity, shall be made within two years from the time when the matter of such complaint arose, and not after.

-PART XI PLACE OF TRIAL OR INQUIRY
+PART 9 - PLACE OF TRIAL OR INQUIRY

-Venue Generally.
+Venue generally.

-- 109. (1) An offence shall ordinarily be inquired into and tried by a Court within the local limits of its Jurisdiction if: - (a) the offence was wholly or in part committed or some act forming part of the offence was done within its Jurisdiction; - (b) the consequence of the offence has ensued within its Jurisdiction; - some offence was committed by reference to which the offence is defined; or - (d) a person against whom, or property in respect of which, the offence was committed is found, having been transported there by the Suspect or by a Person having knowledge of the offence. - (2) A Criminal Charge shall be filed and tried in the Division or District where the alleged offence was committed unless it can be shown that it is convenient to do otherwise for administrative, security or other reasons.
+- 93. (1) An offence shall ordinarily be inquired into and tried by a court within the limits of whose jurisdiction if: - (a) the offence was wholly or in part committed, or some act forming part of the offence was done; - (b) the consequence of the offence has ensued; - (c) an offence was committed by reference to which the offence is denied; or - (d) a person against whom, or property in respect of which, the offence was committed is found, having been transported there by the suspect or by a person knowing of the offence. - (2) A criminal charge shall be filed and tried in the division where the alleged offence was committed unless it can be shown that it is convenient to do otherwise for security reasons. - (3) The Commissioner of Police shall ensure that one or more armed policemen are posted to provide security during every trial.